What is a low-temperature ceramic glaze?

 All glazes on this page are low-temperature, also called low-fire glazes.
 More specific: They are tested and developed for a short firing range (6-14 hours), burned up to Cone 05 (Cone 05 = 1004℃), here the temperature is held for 30 minutes before the kiln is locked and the firing is finished.
 The glazes are all tested for wood-firing, but temperature vise there is no difference between an electric kiln, so yes these glazes should work in many types of kilns.

-There exists a lot of greate low-fired glazes out there, developed by other ceramists, but here I wanted to make some from scratch myself.
+There exists a lot of great low-fired glazes out there, developed by other ceramists, but here I wanted to make some from scratch myself.
 I share my experiments as I go.
 It’s a work in progress, and I’ll be the first to admit I don’t have hundreds of cool glazes at the moment.
 But things go the right way, and I hope spring / summer / autumn in 2024 gives a lot new glazes.

 These glazes do not contain raw-materials that make them unhealthy to serve food on, but remember bacteria can grow in cracks in the glaze, or develop on matt and rough surfaces.
 So foodsafe is about more than just what materials are mixed together in the glaze.